DataRobot Prediction API¶

 This section describes how to use DataRobot's Prediction API to make predictions on a dedicated prediction server.
 If you need Prediction API reference documentation, it is available here.

 You can use DataRobot's Prediction API for making predictions on a model deployment (by specifying the deployment ID).
-This gives an advantage of advanced model management features like target or data drift detection.
+This provides access to advanced model management features like target or data drift detection.
 DataRobot's model management features are safely decoupled from the Prediction API so that you can gain their benefit without sacrificing prediction speed or reliability.
-See the Deploy section for details on creating a model deployment.
+See the deployment section for details on creating a model deployment.

 Before generating predictions with the Prediction API, review the recommended best practices to ensure the fastest predictions.